CentOS/8docs/README.md

 This repo includes scripts to build and preview the contents of this repository.

-**NOTE**: Please note that if you reference pages from other repositoreis, such links will be broken in this local preview as it only builds this repository.
-If you want to rebuild the whole Fedora Docs site, please see [the Fedora Docs build repository](https://pagure.io/fedora-docs/docs-fp-o/) for instructions.

 Both scripts work on Fedora (using Podman) and macOS (using Docker).

 To build and preview the site, run: